 wmatrix=wwhole-soil1-mcoarse addition  6

 This is identical to the oversize correction and the linear law (Equations 2 and 3).
 The horizontal lines in Figure 4 represent the water contents for the pure clay at its LL or PL.
 These lie at the same position as water contents predicted from the linear law.
 If the water associated only with the clay, wmatrixwould fall directly on these horizontal lines.
-For the three finest size ranges, wmatrix at the PL actually exceeds the LL of the pure clay.
+For the three finest size ranges, wmatrix at the PL exceeds the LL of the pure clay.
 This is observed by the position of the blue data points above the yellow dashed line.
-Clearly, the sand and silt grains are contributing frictional resistance and consuming water in order to permit the soil thread to maintain its integrity.
+The sand and silt grains are contributing frictional resistance and consuming water in order to permit the soil thread to maintain its integrity.

 Figure 4: Matrix water contents at the LL and PL for Experiment 1.